AuDHD · Autism · ADHD · Brain Health · Cluster 3 · Research Poster

 Methylated B-Complex

-⚠ Start at ¼ dose — some AuDHD individuals are sensitive to methyl donors.
+⚠ Start at ¼ dose — AuDHD individuals are often more sensitive to methyl donors.

 9